CFFinch62/FORGE/README.md

 **Fast, Reliable, Organized, General-purpose, Event-driven**

 FORGE is a statically-typed, compiled systems programming language built around clarity and control.
 It features a clean Python-inspired syntax with explicit types, a tree-walking interpreter for rapid development, and a native code compiler via C or LLVM backends.
 FORGE is designed to be simple to learn while powerful enough for real-world systems work.
+FORGE is the third of 3 teaching languages developed to help people learn how to program through critical thinking.
+The other two are STEPS (verbose English like entry language), and PLAIN (general purpose scrpting language like a mix of Python and Go).
+Each language brings something unique to the table, and together they form a complete learning path.

 > *Shape your code.
 Shape your thinking.*